New announcement. Learn more

 The NZHS found an overall prevalence of 15.7%, which varied by age and gender.
 This survey asked whether participants had been told they had migraine by a doctor and did not ask specific questions about migraine symptoms, meaning people with undiagnosed migraine may have been missed.
 We also cannot identify the proportion of people who are currently experiencing migraine attacks or those who are severely impacted by migraine attacks.

 The Global Burden of Disease study estimated that 15.4% of people in New Zealand had migraine in 2019.
 This was a measure of annual incidence (how many people had the disease in one year).
 Other studies around the world confirm that migraine is common, affecting around one in seven people.
-In New Zealand, migraine disease is more common than many other conditions that cause pain or affect the brain and is more prevalent than diabetes, epilepsy and asthma combined.
+In New Zealand, migraine disease is more common than many other conditions that cause pain or affect the brain and is more prevalent than diabetes, epilepsy and stroke combined.

 Our best estimate of the prevalence of migraine disease in Māori or Pacific people in New Zealand comes from the 2013/14 New Zealand Health Survey (NZHS).
 This found a similar overall prevalence of migraine in Māori (16%), non-Māori (17%) and Pacific people (14%).
 The lower prevalence in Pacific people was not statistically significant but other research has found that Pacific people are less likely to be diagnosed with migraine, despite having migraine symptoms.